-What's happening in Iran?
+What's happening in Iran? - CBBC Newsround

 It wasn't until the 2013 election that Iran got a new president - Hassan Rouhani.
 He won over half of the votes and many people hoped that this would bring about the change that the country needed.

-One important event during Rouhani's presidency happened in 2015, when he made an important deal with lots of other countries.
+One important event during Rouhani's presidency happened in 2015, when he made an important deal with other major world powers known as the Iran nuclear deal.

-At the time, Iran did not have a very good relationship with other major world powers because they thought that Iran was working to build a nuclear weapon - even though Iran said its nuclear activities were peaceful.
+At the time, Iran did not have a very good relationship with these other countries because they thought that Iran was working to build a nuclear weapon - even though Iran said its nuclear activities were peaceful.

 As a result, the UN, US and several other countries imposed special restrictions on Iran called sanctions, which were designed to damage its economy and put pressure on the country to stop what it was doing with its nuclear programme.